-- 3.8 Sompting village lies outside of the Built Up Area Boundary (BUAB), and is therefore within the countryside.
-It is also designated as a Conservation Area, and lies within the Local Green Gap.
-(That part of the village north of the A27 also lies within the South Downs National Park and therefore outside the remit of this plan).
+3.7 Sompting village lies outside of the Built Up Area Boundary (BUAB), and is therefore within the countryside.
+It is also designated as a Conservation Area and lies within the Local Green Gap.
+(That part of the village north of the A27 also lies within the South Downs National Park and therefore outside the remit of this Plan).
 Given this location, and relevant policies, Sompting village will not be seen as a focus for new development in order to retain the historic character and identity of the village, in particular the established linear pattern of development.
 Whilst it is important to protect and enhance the distinct character of the village, proposals for small scale additions to dwellings or for uses appropriate to its countryside location may be acceptable provided it complies with other policies in this Local Plan.
-Adur District Council will continue to work with West Sussex County Council and the Highways Agency England to address traffic issues in the area, particularly West Street.
-(At present, many vehicles use West Street in order to avoid congestion on the A27).
-The rest of Sompting lies within the Built Up Area Boundary (see Policies Map below). - 3.9 Part of Peverel ward in Sompting is the second most deprived area in the county in terms of education, skills and training6.
+Adur District Council will continue to work with West Sussex County Council and Highways England to address traffic issues in the area, particularly West Street. (at present, many vehicles use West Street in order to avoid congestion on the A27).
+The rest of Sompting lies within the Built Up Area Boundary (see Policies Map).